shivansh052k/301DaysOfCode/README.md

 ### **Day 94:** October 19, 2020

-**Today's Progress:** Completed the quest- challenge lab on qwiklabs for gcloud.
+**Today's Progress:** Completed the quest-6 challenge lab on qwiklabs for gcloud.